Calamus moti

-Calamus moti is a climbing rainforest plant in the palm family Arecaceae, which is endemic to Queensland.
+Calamus moti is a climbing rainforest plant in the palm family Arecaceae endemic to Queensland, Australia.
 It has a slim flexible stem which does not support the plant, instead it climbs to the forest canopy with the assistance of long tendrils armed with stout recurved hooks.

 Description

 This is a clustering, climbing palm with stems up to 5 cm in diameter and 45 m in length, making it the largest of the eight Calamus species found in Australia.
 The leaves are up to 3 m long and are pinnate with 35 to 50 leaflets either side of the rachis.
 The underside of the rachis has three longitudinal rows of stout recurved hooks.
 The leaflets are linear-lanceolate, up to 60 cm long by 3 cm wide, with very fine barbs on their margins On the upper surface of each leaflet there are two longitudinal rows, one either side of the central vein, of spines measuring up to 10 mm long.